phaidon/Piwik/README.markdown

 * Bugs and feature requests can be posted here in the [Issues tracker](https://github.com/phaidon/Piwik/issues)

 ## Changelog

+### Piwik 1.3.0
+  * Migrated to Core-2.0 spec for improved compatibility with Zikula 1.4.3+.

 ### Piwik 1.2.0
   * Workaround for Zikula < 1.3.4 and lang != en.